French president pokes at Trump for leaving Paris accord

 - ‘Flippy,’ the fast-food robot, temporarily decommissioned for being too slow

+“It is shameful that the U.S. is the only country in the world that is not in the Paris Agreement,” Clinton said Saturday in Mumbai, India’s financial capital, while speaking at a conference organized by the India Today media group.

+Heads and ministers of dozens of countries participated in Sunday’s solar meeting, co-hosted by India and France.

-The Alliance is a treaty-based international body for the promotion of efficient exploitation of solar energy to reduce dependence on fossil fuels.
+The International Solar Alliance is a treaty-based international body for the promotion of efficient exploitation of solar energy to reduce dependence on fossil fuels.
 It was launched by India and France on the sidelines of the 2015 Paris Climate Conference.

 “Today is a big change,” Macron told the meeting.
 “Our solar mamas, who we just listened to, didn’t wait for us.
 They started to act and to deliver concrete results.
 They didn’t wait and they didn’t stop because some countries decided just to leave the floor and leave the Paris agreement.”